EugeneHasJeans/EugeneHasJeans.github.io/README.md

 We have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content” and have found and read three which provides insight into similar efforts.

+This first journal that was found talks about developing safety measures to prevent and detect impaired driving. [\@5976365]

+The second journal talks about how to create a more precise heart rate reading using formulas. [\@6766706]

+The last journal explains and talks about a certain sensor that measures the alcohol concentration in a human.[\@4418374]

 In the Computer Engineering Technology program we have learned about the following topics from the respective relevant courses: